arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 }
 ```

 because `email` is a leaf attribute.
+The document:

 ```json
 {